Has this happened to you?

 This is a little absurd and funny cause, but in some cases, when urine mixes with cleaning chemicals in the toilet, it can cause bubbles.

-When you notice bubbles in urine, drink more water.
+When you notice bubbles, drink more water.

 Increasing your hydration will help you figure out whether the bubbles are because of dehydration, or some other problem.